ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

 ### **13. "App not installed as package appears to be invalid."**

-This error most often means that you are trying to install an app that is an older version than the already installed version.
-Android doesn't allow app downgrading.
+This error can mean multiple things.
 In the context of installing YTM Extended, here are some possible scenarios and solutions:

 **a)** You are installing the unpatched YT Music APK that you downloaded from APKMirror.com.
 It is not necessary to install it.
 Refer to step 2 in the [YTM guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/ytm-guide.md#2-patching-the-apk) for info on selecting the YTM APK from storage.